 The over-the-counter pain reliever acetaminophen elevates the pain threshold so you perceive less pain.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), when taken alone, don't typically work that well for fibromyalgia.
 However, when combined with other fibromyalgia medicines, NSAIDs often do help.
-NSAIDs are available over the counter and include drugs such as aspirin, ibuprofen, and naproxen.
+NSAIDs are available over the counter and include drugs such as aspirin, ibuprofen (Motrin, Advil), and naproxen (Aleve).

 What are the side effects of pain relievers for fibromyalgia?

 Be careful taking aspirin or other NSAIDs if you have stomach problems.
 These medications can lead to heartburn, nausea or vomiting, stomach ulcers, and stomach bleeding.
 This risk of serious bleeding is even higher in people over the age of 60.
 Don't take over-the-counter NSAIDs for more than 10 days without checking with your doctor.
 NSAIDs have been known to increase risk of heart attack and stroke, especially when taken in high doses.
 Aspirin and other NSAIDs can cause or worsen stomach ulcers.
 If you've had ulcers or any kind of stomach or intestinal bleeding, talk to your doctor before taking NSAIDs.